 Advanced apprenticeships (level 3)

-An advanced apprenticeship, which are also called level 3 apprenticeships, are the equivalent of doing two A levels.
+An advanced apprenticeship is the equivalent of doing two A levels.
 These schemes are available to young people between the ages of 16-24.

 The ENTRY REQUIREMENTS for advanced apprenticeships can vary from scheme to scheme.
 Employers generally look for applicants with 5 or more GCSEs (9-4), or an intermediate apprenticeship.

 Advanced apprentices are awarded with a Level 3 Competence Qualification, and a knowledge based qualification.

 Click to disappear to our in-depth guide to finding an advanced apprenticeship.